Skip to main content

 • “I think it's supposed to be funny, but it's just really awkward and gross.”

-• “The sole black NPC wears a basketball jersey, sports an afro, refers to women as 'baby girl', and in conversation, when he invites the player to eat with him, there is a dialogue option that reads: 'couldn't I just watch the monkeys feed down at the zoo?'...not funny!”
+• “The sole black NPC wears a basketball jersey, sports an afro, refers to women as 'baby girl', and in conversation, when he invites the player to eat with him, there is a dialogue option that reads: 'Couldn't I just watch the monkeys feed down at the zoo?'... not funny!”

 • grinding

-146 mentions Positive Neutral Negative
+81 mentions Positive Neutral Negative

 • “You'll need a second life for grinding.”

-• “Also, there is absolutely no grinding necessary!!!”
+• “There is absolutely no grinding necessary!”

 • “RPG elements are implemented a bit differently than most RPGs, in that XP is only awarded for completing quests, so there's no grinding involved, or even leveling (as XP is used to increase stats).”